HyphenFrox/cherry-bird-repo/README.md

 # Fetures of the app:

-- filter features let you filter by Taxonomy, Rank, Location, Threatened, etc.
+- Filter features let you filter by Taxonomy, Rank, Location, Threatened, etc.
 - Nearby feature lets you find observations made around you.
 - A detailed observation page.